alexnathanson/solar-protocol/utilities/portforwarding-test/README.md

 * https://www.yougetsignal.com/tools/open-ports/

 Run this test on both your http and ssh ports.
 If you were not able to use the default ports (80 & 22) you must manually enter the port number when you run the test.
 The tester will tell you if the ports are open or closed.

+## 3) Disable port forwarding

+Do not leave port forwarding enabled, particularly for SSH unless you have a proper security measures in place.
+Go back through step 1 and disable both HTTP and SSH port forwarding.

 ## Create a server for testing